Brussels Sprouts with Cheese Sauce

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-Side shot of a spoonful of Brussels sprouts with gruyere.
+Overhead view of a serving of Brussels sprouts with cheese sauce.

 What You’ll Need:

-• Brussels Sprouts – I started with two pounds of Brussels sprouts, but it will be less after trimming them.
+• Brussels Sprouts – I started with three pounds of Brussels sprouts, but it will be less after trimming them.

 • Olive Oil – Necessary for roasting the veggies.